akib35/Zakat-and-Donation-Platform/README.md

 All basic relations are in at least 3NF form.
 Redundant data storage is minimized, ensuring efficient data management and retrieval.

-### Sample Tables and SQL Commands

-Sample tables and SQL commands are used to manage and query data effectively.
-Commands include inserting donation data, updating personal data, showing debatable zakat and charity, and creating transactions.

 ## GUI Implementation